dalance/svlint/RULES.md

 ### Reason

-if there is not `begin`, the second statatement are confusing
+if there is not `begin`, the second statement are confusing

 ### Pass example